Note -- this page changes

 6. THE COURSE DESIGN will be at the discretion of the leader.
 Anyone desiring to change the course or training activity should seek the leader's approval before moving obstacles.

 7. DOG FECAL material must be picked up and bagged and left in the small plastic bucket inside the barn.
 DO NOT place plastic bags in the Portable Toilet.
 Handlers must spray any soiled areas inside the barn with the disinfectant spray bottle provided.
 Please do not leave food treats and material in the arena grounds.

 8. NO FEMALE DOGS IN HEAT are permitted within the barn area, or in the parking area at any time.

 9. DESIGNATED LEADERS must promptly report ALL incidents involving any injury to persons or animals, or property damage, to the Barn Manager.

-Specific Rules for the Bethany Barn are here!
+Specific Rules for the Bethany Barn as of December 2014 are here!

 There are many other resources to help you in training.
 Books and DVDs, for example.
 CAT maintains a library on agility and other dog related items.
 These resources are available to CAT members to check out.
 You can browse the library holdings. (requires free Adobe Reader) If you wish to check something out, contact the librarian, Barb Persson.

 There is also a monthly magazine, Clean Run, that offers lots of tips and training exercises for both the novice and the experienced competitor.
 Clean Run also has a number of training manuals and other training and trial equipment that you can order.
 You can subscribe to the magazine and purchase agility goodies at www.cleanrun.com.